 When I was a young mother working full-time, it was a never-ending battle to find wholesome, nutritious food to put in my kids’ lunch boxes.
-When I did manage to put a Martha Stewart-like loving touch to their sandwiches, my children would either throw them away or bring them back, half-eaten.
+When I did manage to put a Martha Stewart-like loving touch to their sandwiches, my children would sometimes throw them away or bring them back, half-eaten.
 They’d always ask the same question: “Why can’t I get cookies and chips like the other kids?”

 Between fighting busy schedules, cafeteria vending machines and my children’s desire for junkfood, it was difficult to ensure that my son and daughter ate fresh, full-spectrum foods during school hours.
 However, there was one family of brain boosting fats that I wanted to make sure my children didn’t miss: omega-3 fatty acids.